-- 12.3.1 Except in a case of force majeure, the clerk of the course must ensure that the itinerary is respected. - 12.3.2 No objections made immediately, before or during the running of the rally will be taken into consideration unless approved by the FIA Safety delegate. - 12.3.3 After the start of the competitive element of the rally, the relaying of information between competitors concerning the condition of special stages is forbidden.
-Any transgression will be reported to the Stewards.
+- 12.3.1 Except in a case of force majeure, the clerk of the course must ensure that the itinerary is respected. - 12.3.2 No objections made immediately before or during the running of the rally will be taken into consideration unless approved by the FIA Safety delegate.

-13. EVENT CHARACTERISTICS
+13. RALLY CHARACTERISTICS

-13.1 EVENT CONFIGURATION
+13.1 RALLY CONFIGURATION

-13.1.1 The surfaces of an event may be mixed but must remain the same between two overnight regroups (minimum 45' service).
+13.1.1 The surfaces of a rally may be mixed but must remain the same between two overnight regroups (minimum 45' service).
 Within a special stage the road surfaces must not be mixed.

-However for the use of limited sections of asphalt on gravel stages, a waiver may be sent to the FIA.
+However, for the use of limited sections of asphalt on gravel stages, a request for a waiver may be sent to the FIA.

-- 13.1.2 The total distance of the special stages shall be between 300 km and 500 km. - There shall be no single special stage minimum or maximum distance however there shall be no more than 80km of special stages between visits to service parks or remote service zones. - No one stage or part of a stage may be run more than twice in a rally, super special stages excluded.
+13.1.2 The total distance of the special stages shall be between 300 km and 500 km.

+- A minimum ratio of 25% of special stages shall be respected on the overall distance of the event. - There shall be no single special stage minimum or maximum distance.
+However, there shall be no more than 80 km of special stages between visits to service parks or remote service zones. - No one stage or part of a stage may be run more than twice in a rally, super special stages excluded.